FAQ

 Most ICDs today have both pacing therapies as well as defibrillation capabilities, so only one device is needed.

-Can I continue to bench-press?
+Can I continue to bench-press or weight train with an ICD?

 What is inside an ICD?